Configuration

 {...}

-Celery beat schedule for aggregation tasks
+Celery beat schedule for stats aggregation tasks

 COMMUNITY_STATS_CATCHUP_INTERVAL